PEM-Humboldt/biomodelos-sdm/modelling/README.md

 ![RStudio_View](images/RStudio_View.png)

-Now you are ready to customize Bio2_routine and run SDM models.
+Now you are ready to customize the biomodelos-sdm tool and run SDM models.
 You only need,as said before, two more basic elements: environmental variables and georeferenced occurrence data of one or several species.
 We encourage you to follow the next section.
 It will show you the structure and characteristics of both elements and transcendental information to run and learn about this application.
-Also, to go deep in this function revise **Structure and Functions** and [Bio2_routine](vignettes/Bio2_routine.md) vignette.
+Also, to go deep in this function revise **Structure and Functions** and [fit_biomodelos](vignettes/fit_biomodelos.md) vignette.

 ## Working Example

 ### Environmental Data and Ocurrences

-Having done the earlier steps, extract the files inside of the ".zip" folder *Example* to the main root folder.
-It will overwrite the *Bias_file*, *Data*, and *Occurrences* folders, please let the process continue if you are asked about.
-Inside the *Data* folder you will find environmental variables representing climatic and other factors of current and future scenarios (for future scenarios projection and training go to vignette **exercises**).
+Having done the earlier steps, extract the files inside of the ".zip" folder *example* to the main root folder.
+It will overwrite the *Bias_file*, *Data*, and *Occurrences* folders, let the process continue if you are asked about.
+Inside the *Data* folder you will find environmental variables representing climatic and other factors of current and future scenarios.
 In the current worldclim folder you will observe two raster files ".tif".
 On the other hand, you will get two spreadsheets in ".csv" format inside the *Occurrences* folder.
 Each ".csv" stores occurrence data, the first one is a single species database with column labels "species", "lon" and "lat", the second one is a multiple species database (5 species) using identical column names.

 In this example, we are going to run a simple ENM of a single species database, a colorful bird species called [Chlorochrysa nitidissima](https://ebird.org/species/multan1?siteLanguage=es).
 So, load the "single_species.csv".
 After loading, feel free to explore the object call *dataSp*.